isabellascarassati/isaxlzzz/README.md

 - 📚  I'm a software development student at ETEC Fernando Prestes.

-- 💻 Starting to study C#, Python & HTML.
+- 💻 Starting to study C#, Python & JS.

 ##